wk275/MidiRouter/README.md

 12. Troubleshooting
 <br>Device Not Detected: Use "Refresh MIDI State" to rescan for devices.
 <br>Connection or Rule Issues: Check the log window for error messages and details.
 <br>Performance: If the application becomes slow or unresponsive, disable logging.
+You are probably logging a lot of midi messages.
 ---
 14. Support
 For further assistance, consult the official documentation or log an issue on git hub